 Palomar® Technologies Innovation Centers are full-service advanced packaging laboratories offering solutions for process development, package prototyping, die attach, wire bonding, vacuum reflow, outsourced package assembly, test, and measurement.

 Contact Palomar® Technologies for more information about our Total Process Solution including Palomar die bonders, Palomar wire and wedge bonders, SST vacuum reflow systems, along with Innovation Centers for outsourced manufacturing and assembly.

-Glass-to-metal and glass-to-glass sealing involves the softening or melting of glass and subsequent wetting to glass or metal surfaces to form a seal that is hermetic and electrically insulated.
-Glass-to-metal seal may be either matched seal or compression seal.
-Creating these seals requires careful control of surface oxides, together with thermal sealing and annealing profiles with temperatures as high as 1000°C. Typical applications include discrete glass diodes, hermetic feed-throughs, EMI filters, and surge suppressors.
+Glass to metal and glass to glass sealing involves the softening or melting of glass and subsequent wetting to glass or metal surfaces to form a seal that is hermetic and electrically insulated.
+Glass to metal seal types may be either matched or compression.

 Compression Seals form when the metal compresses the glass during heating due to a mismatch in coefficients of expansion.
 Due to the glass’s ability to withstand high compression forces, the bond that is formed is of very high strength.
 Matched Seals are formed when the coefficients of thermal expansion are the same for both the glass and metal package.
 As the matched seal does not provide any compression force from the mismatch of coefficients of expansion, the strength of seal comes solely from the chemical bond between the glass and metal oxide formed during heating.